feerposser/basic-docker-network-tutorial/readme.md

 # Basic Docker network for developers part 1

->This is a explanation with examples about `docker network` for developers.
+>This is a explanation with examples of `docker network` for developers.
 Hope you enjoy (:

-When we talk about diferent docker services connecting each other, it is implicit that we're using networks.
-Depending on what you're creating, maybe there is no reasons to worry about create and managing networks because sometimes Docker runs everything for us in background and everything works fine.
+When we talk about different docker services connecting each other, it is implicit that we're using networks.
+Depending on what you're creating, maybe there are no reasons to worry about creating and managing networks because sometimes Docker runs everything for us in the background and everything works fine.

-But sometimes we also need to create something different or outside of the box and you're going need to understand what is going on inside your Docker container/services.
+But sometimes we also need to create something different or outside of the box and you're going to need to understand what is going on inside your Docker container/services.

 ## What you're going to find (and not to find) in this tutorial

-- [x] A basic `Python + Flask` app that connects in a `MongoDB` database
+- [x] A basic `Python + Flask` app that connects to a `MongoDB` database
 - [x] `docker run` command line to create and connect containers
 - [x] How to create and check basic networks in docker
-- [x] Understand how `docker` use `networks` to connect different `containers/services`
+- [x] Understand how `docker` uses `networks` to connect different `containers/services`
 - [x] How can you find what is wrong with your services connection issues
-- [ ] Use `Docker Compose` and understant what is going on under the covers
+- [ ] Use `Docker Compose` and understand what is going on under the covers
 - [ ] Learn how to use advanced `docker networks`
 - [ ] Learn how to configure `Docker Compose`
 - [ ] Get it all the basics for running containers and services on docker